1989–90 Port Vale F.C. season

-The 1989–90 season was Port Vale's 78th season of football in the English Football League, and first (33rd overall) season back in the Second Division following their promotion from the Third Division.
-They were playing in the second tier, and at the same level as rivals Stoke City, for the first time since 1956–57.
-John Rudge led his side to a comfortable mid-table finish, whilst Stoke suffered relegation in bottom place despite the two derby matches finishing in draws.
-After beating top-flight Derby County, Vale exited the FA Cup at the Fourth Round with their biggest ever loss in the competition, losing 6–0 to Aston Villa at Villa Park.
-They left both the League Cup and the Full Members Cup at the Second Round.
+The 1989–90 season was Port Vale's 78th season of football in the English Football League and first (33rd overall) season back in the Second Division following their promotion from the Third Division.
+Under enduring manager John Rudge and chairman Bill Bell, the club achieved a respectable 11th‑place finish in their maiden second‑tier campaign — an impressive debut under the circumstances.

+Darren Beckford spearheaded the attack and finished as top scorer, scoring 17 goals in the league and 21 across all competitions.
+He received strong support from Nicky Cross, who added 13 league goals (15 in all competitions), and Robbie Earle, who contributed 12 goals overall.
+Vale eliminated First Division club Derby County from the Third Round FA Cup, before exiting the competition at the next round with a heavy defeat to Aston Villa.
+They were knocked out of the League Cup and Full Members' Cup at the Second Round.
+The campaign also saw Neil Aspin emerge as a fan favourite: he was appointed club captain, featured in 51 matches, and earned the Player of the Year award for his consistency and leadership.

+A solid first season in the second tier under Rudge saw Vale establish themselves mid-table, powered by Beckford's goals and Aspin's leadership.

 Overview

 Second Division

-The pre-season saw John Rudge sign solid young defender Neil Aspin from Leeds United for £150,000; 28-year-old forward Nicky Cross from Leicester City for £125,000; and veteran winger Ian Miller on a free transfer from Blackburn Rovers (as cover for an injured Gary Ford).
-The Burslem club had never previously spent anything close to the £275,000 spent in summer 1989, yet other clubs in the division far outspent the Vale.
-Vale Park was also upgraded at a cost of £250,000, though grants helped to halve the cost for the club itself.
-Despite this effort, inspectors closed the Bycars End down due to safety issues, and reduced the stadium's capacity to 12,000 after cutting the capacity of the Railway Paddock by two-thirds.
+The pre-season saw John Rudge sign solid 24-year-old defender Neil Aspin from Leeds United for £150,000; 28-year-old forward Nicky Cross from Leicester City for £125,000; and 34-year-old winger Ian Miller on a free transfer from Blackburn Rovers (as cover for an injured Gary Ford).
+The Burslem club had never previously spent anything close to the £275,000 spent in summer 1989.
+Yet, other clubs in the division far outspent the Vale.
+Vale Park was also upgraded at £250,000, though grants helped to halve the cost for the club itself.
+Inspectors closed the Bycars End down despite this effort due to safety issues.
+They reduced the stadium's capacity to 12,000 after cutting the capacity of the Railway Paddock by two-thirds.
 Season ticket sales more than doubled to 2,231.
-Phil Sproson attempted to return to the game and so the club accepted a £50,000 transfer payment from Birmingham City.
-Meanwhile the Vale were the bookmakers favourites for relegation, having started the season with six players out injured, including Ray Walker.
+Phil Sproson attempted to return to the game, and so the club accepted a £50,000 transfer payment from Birmingham City to compensate for their insurance payout.
+Meanwhile, the Vale were the bookmakers' favourites for relegation, having started the season with six players out injured, including Ray Walker.